rustamkulenov/workplace/README.md

 # Workplaces

-Scripts to setup workplace (tools for frontend, DevOps development, etc) Tested on:
+Scripts to setup workplace (tools for frontend, DevOps development, etc).
+Tested on:

 * ubuntu 18-04 LTS